aave/docs-v2/deployed-contracts/deployed-contracts.md

 &#x20;\*\*\*: 8 decimals
 {% endtab %}

+{% tab title="Goerli" %}
+Coming soon
+{% endtab %}

 {% tab title="Kovan" %}
+{% hint style="error" %}
+The Kovan network has been deprecated, and replaced with Goerli as the maintained testnet for Ethereum.
+The Kovan market can still be accessed via historical IPFS links of the <a href="https://github.com/aave/interface/releases/" target="_blank">Aave interface</a> such as these. <a href="https://bafybeibtdtncksffohn4kms7uwbdiolwmhy74fy2gj4vz3tfvb66sqn3jy.ipfs.dweb.link" target="_blank">Link 1</a> <a href="https://bafybeig6eh3afu4wc2ks4aw63u3vio6ncfoe2ic4wkpqq6xjla2pxo6axi.ipfs.dweb.link" target="_blank">Link 2</a>.
+{% endhint}

 {% hint style="warning" %}
 For assets on testnets, we use different versions of the token (e.g. testnet Dai).
 This is to ensure enough liquidity for our reserves and to easily mint more tokens when needed.